yanzhang111/VerticalSlice/README.md

+### Question 2
-2.In the game, this rendering effect makes the door show a golden glow in a specific situation.
+In the game, this rendering effect makes the door show a golden glow in a specific situation.
 The door only starts glowing after the player defeats the boss, gets the key, and then gets close to the door.
 If the player does not have the key yet, the door does not show the effect.